 - Quick Capture inbox for random ideas and tasks

 - Project and task management features to stay on top of your classes

 - Tools for organizing and referencing your notes

 - Smart Archive feature that keeps your workspace clutter-free

 Learn more about Ultimate Brain below:

 Organize every aspect of your work and life with this powerful Notion template.
-From managing homework assignments to organizing job application materials, Second Brain has you covered.
-Use the code SPRING50 to get 50% off.
+From managing homework assignments to organizing job application materials, Ultimate Brain has you covered.
+Use the code INFOGEEK40 to get $40 off.